-Basically Part A covers hospital costs up to 150 days.
-However, you still share part of those costs, and you pay all the costs after 150 days.
+Part A covers hospital costs up to 150 days.
+However, you still share part of those costs, and you pay all the charges after 150 days.

 Part B only pays 80% of doctor bills.
 You are responsible for the rest, including deductibles and excessive charges.

-You must sign up for a Supplemental Plan or Advantage Plan within six months of your 65th birthday month.
-This is your one-time Initial Enrollment Period.
-However, if you begin Part B later because you had insurance from an employer or a spouse, then this six-month period starts when you begin Part B.
+Remember, you must sign up for a Supplemental Plan or Advantage Plan within six months of your 65th birthday month.
+That is your one-time Initial Enrollment Period.
+However, if you begin Part B later because you had insurance from an employer or a spouse, this six-month period starts when you start Part B.

-One can apply for Supplemental Insurance without penalty during the Initial Enrollment Period, which is within 6 months of the 65th birthday month.
+You can apply for Supplemental Insurance without penalty during the Initial Enrollment Period, which is within six months of your 65th birthday month.

-Supplemental Plans can be started or switched from one plan to another at anytime.
+You can also switch from one plan to another at any time.
 However, penalties may apply if started or changed after the Initial Enrollment Period.